Sustainable Procurement of Soybeans

 Defatted soybeans Made from whole soybeans with oil extracted and residues removed Raw materials for soy protein ingredients

-Soy protein Protein ingredient extracted from defatted soybeans Food products made with soy protein ingredients
+Soy protein Protein ingredient extracted from defatted soybeans Soy protein foods

 Soybean oil Oil extracted from whole soybeans Soy protein foods